 NEA will build and complete 50 electric charging stations in Nepal in the next 6 months.
 The news will excite the prospects for electronic vehicles in Nepal and deservedly so.
-Nepal Electricity Authority had started establishing 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
+Nepal Electricity Authority started establishing 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
 As per the news, all of those electric charging stations will be ready within 6 months.

-One of the major reasons, people have chosen to stay away from EVs is the lack of charging convenience.
+One of the major reasons people have chosen to stay away from EVs is the lack of charging convenience.
 That concern can now subside for many as NEA’s project would cover long-distance riders across the highways.

-Charging Stations Along The Highways
+Charging Stations Along the Highways

-NEA is building charging stations along the highways to make them accessible to potentially every EV rider.
+NEA is building charging stations along the highways to make them accessible to possibly every EV rider.
 As per the plan, the authority is setting up 5 charging stations in each province.
 Kathmandu will have 10 and the remaining five will be set up as per the need.

 He said some stations will require cables up to 200 meters which will require up to 6 utility poles.
 Some stations will have the capacity to charge 3 and others 6 vehicles simultaneously.

 NEA spokesman Suresh Bahadur Bhattarai says, ‘we are setting up electricity at charging stations.
-We are proceeding diligently and expect to complete the set up within 6 months.’
+We are proceeding diligently and expect to complete the setup within 6 months.’